 Content Decision: Webpage or Document

 When creating digital content, consider the many benefits of creating content on a webpage (HTML and CSS) versus linking to a document (e.g., Word, PDF, PowerPoint).
 A web-first culture promotes inclusivity and usability.
+Watch this Inaccessible PDF example read with screen reader (YouTube video) (by PopeTech) to learn more about the barriers PDFs can create for screen reader users.

 Benefits of web content